Amazon Web Services (AWS)

 Clusters consist of service groups that include the Couchbase services deployed and system resources.
 Each service group has a node quantity to represent the number of nodes in the cluster with that configuration.
 Individual service groups can have between 2 and 27 nodes but cannot collectively exceed 27.
 The service group that includes the Data Service requires at least 3 nodes.

-As they’re intended for evaluation purposes only, self-service trial clusters only include 1 node.
+As they’re intended for evaluation purposes only, free tier operational clusters only include 1 node.
+For paid single-node clusters deployed under a Basic or Developer Pro plan, Couchbase does not offer SLAs.

 Compute and Memory